 Once Ben confirm this distribution looks reasonable I will merge and push.

-#6 Updated by Kazuhiro Terao about 6 years ago
+#6 Updated by Kazuhiro Terao over 6 years ago

 I agree we do expect light outside beam window.
 In fact we see some before beam arrives @ T=0.